Lentach/chess-timer/README.md

 # chess-timer
-simple chess timer with React and Tailwin [vibe coding]
+simple chess timer with React and Tailwind [vibe coding]